themeegg/teg-twitter-api/README.txt

 = How many argument accepts by this shortcode plugin? =

-Please visit our official twitter api master page(http://doc.themeegg.com/plugins/teg-twitter-api) for more details.
+Please visit our official twitter api master page(https://doc.themeegg.com/plugins/teg-twitter-api) for more details.
 You can find there more details about this plugin.

 == Changelog ==

+= 1.2.4 - 28/11/2017 =
+* Fix - WOEID issue fixed
+* Fix - WOID number limit issue fixed

 = 1.2.3 - 14/11/2017 =
 * Fix - Exception issue fixed